-Lead capture ads on TikTok is new but lead capturing using ads is not.
+Lead capture ads on TikTok are new but lead capturing using ads is not.

-Even an emerging platform like TikTok believe in the potential of Lead capture ads and are actively testing them.
+Even an emerging platform like TikTok has realized Lead capture ads’ potential and is actively testing them.

-Just like Facebook, a number of other social media platforms are now making the switch to Lead capture ads.
+Like Facebook, many other social media platforms are now making the switch to Lead capture ads.
 LinkedIn, for example, has followed the same trend and taken to lead capturing ads.
-As pointed out before, popular emerging channels like TikTok, are keen on running Lead capture ads too.
+As pointed out before, popular emerging channels like TikTok are keen on running Lead capture ads too.
 So, get ready for lead capture ads on TikTok soon.

 Rise of video content for customer engagement and lead capturing